burghoff/Scientific-Inkscape/README.md

 7. **Combine by Color**: An extension that fuses paths of the same color and style together into a single path.
 Speeds up operations on plots with thousands of similar elements, like markers.
 8. **Favorite Markers**: Lets you save certain markers as favorites.

-All were written by [David Burghoff](https://burghoff.org) at the UT Austin.
+All were written by [David Burghoff](https://burghoff.org) at UT Austin.
 If you find it useful, tell your collegaues!
 We would also appreciate it if you could give us a star on Github and on [Inkscape's website](https://inkscape.org/gallery/item/30306/).
 You may also find it helpful to map the extensions to hotkeys (done in the Edit > Preferences > Interface > Keyboard menu).

 # Installation
 You must have the latest release version of Inkscape (1.3), and the extensions should be installed using the instructions provided [here](https://inkscape.org/gallery/=extension/).
 Download all of the files in the scientific_inkscape folder, then copy them into the directory listed at Edit > Preferences > System: User extensions.
 After a restart of Inkscape, the extensions will be available under Extensions > Scientific.